15 Things to Do While Waiting for Labor to Start - Baby Chick

 6. Nest

 Clean, Clean, Clean.
 Bathrooms, random closets, places people will probably not see.
-These spots will be neglected for a while, most likely, so go crazy nesting.
+These spots will most likely be neglected for a while, so go crazy nesting.
 Scrubbing on your hands and knees would be great for getting the little babe into the best position.

 7. Organize